There are many different tragedies that people tell.

 “I didn’t ask for your help,” he scoffed.

 “What even happened to you?
 You would never be this mean.”
 Vindictively, she added, “Maybe I didn’t know you as well as I thought.”

 Tristan never could walk away from a confrontation, she reflected later.

 “Neither would you.
 Maybe I didn’t know you as well as I thought,” he said.
-His immaturity angered her further, which she hadn’t known was possible.
+His immaturity pissed her off further, which she hadn’t known was possible.

 “I would never hurt you the way you’re hurting me right now.”
 She wanted to cry.
-By all the unmerciful gods she wanted to cry.
+By all the damn gods she wanted to cry.
 Or punch him.
 Maybe both.

 “You showed me you can’t keep my trust.
 Nothing hurts more from a friend that that.”
 (He was wrong.
 Lots of things hurt more what Regina had supposedly done, which she would find out later.)

 “I DIDN’T TELL HER, DAMMIT!” she cried.
 “I DIDN’T EVEN IMPLY IT!”